Flooding impairs drinking water treatment for Kansas City, Missouri

 By Karen Dillon

 KANSAS CITY, Mo.
-(Reuters) - Record flooding along the Missouri River has impaired treatment of drinking supplies in Kansas City, raising health risks for infants, the elderly and other people with compromised immune systems, the municipal water service warned on Saturday.
+(Reuters) - Record flooding along the Missouri River has impaired treatment of drinking supplies in Kansas City, raising health risks for infants, the elderly and others with compromised immune systems, the municipal water service warned on Saturday.

-The public health advisory came as utility crews struggled to replace broken pumps at a wastewater treatment plant submerged by floodwaters about 30 miles upstream in Leavenworth, Kansas, a town of 35,000 on the river's west bank.
+The public health advisory came as utility crews struggled to replace broken pumps at a wastewater treatment plant submerged by floodwater about 30 miles upstream in Leavenworth, Kansas, an historic town of 35,000 on the river's west bank.

-The crest of the flood-swollen Missouri, America's longest river, rolled through Leavenworth on Saturday, inundating miles of farmland and wooded areas along both banks in murky brown water.
-It was expected to reach Kansas City on Sunday.
+The crest of the flood-swollen Missouri, America's longest river, rolled through Leavenworth on Saturday.
+Miles of farmland and wooded areas along both banks were inundated in murky brown water.
+It was expected to reach Kansas City, Missouri, the state's largest municipality, early on Sunday.

+By Saturday, high water was creeping to the edge of the scenic commercial district in Parkville, Missouri, a riverfront suburb of 6,700 residents just upstream from Kansas City known for its antique shops, art galleries and restaurants.

+Nevertheless, flooding in the immediate days ahead was not expected to reach the catastrophic scale seen in Nebraska and Iowa to the north, as excess flow continued to dissipate along the length of the river.

+Charles B. Wheeler Downtown Airport, situated on a river bend behind a tall levee in the heart of Kansas City, Missouri, expected no flood-related disruptions, an airport official said.

-The KC Water utility, which serves 170,000 mostly residential customers in Kansas City, Missouri, with water drawn from the river, said it had failed to meet "enhanced treatment technique standards."
+Drinking water in the city became an issue even before the flood crest arrived.
+The KC Water utility, which serves 170,000 mostly residential customers with water drawn from the river, said it had failed to meet "enhanced treatment technique standards."

-Testing showed excessive levels of turbidity, the presence of fine particles in the water that can carry bacteria, viruses and parasites including Cryptosporidium, which can cause diarrhea.
+Testing showed excessive levels of turbidity, fine particles in the water that can carry bacteria, viruses and parasites including Cryptosporidium, which can cause diarrhea.

-KC Water spokeswoman Brooke Givens said Cryptosporidium itself has not been detected, but "the state requires us to notify customers" whenever testing shows that the treatment system's filters are failing to control turbidity alone.
+KC Water spokeswoman Brooke Givens said Cryptosporidium itself has not been detected, but "the state requires us to notify customers" whenever testing shows the treatment system's filters are failing to control turbidity.

 The high volume of rain and snow melt runoff flowing through the Missouri has carried excessive silt and other material, changing the taste of the water in recent weeks, Givens said.